vipstar-dev/eclair/RECOVERY.md

 1. Start eclair with the command-line option `-Declair.recoveryMode=true`
 2. Insert the `URI` of the target node
-3. Insert the channel backup
+3. Insert the absolute path of the backup file on your filesystem.
-4. Insert the shortChannelId, in the official format HEIGHTxTX_INDEXxOUT_INDEX
-5. Press enter and look at the logs.
+4. Press enter and look at the logs.

 If the recovery procedure was successful the remote node will broadcast its latest version of the commitment transaction, and eclair is able to immediately spend your output back to your on-chain wallet.